prozhe-dev/domaine-fe/README.md

 1. **Solution 1: Variant Colorways**

    - Colorways are implemented as Shopify product variants using the Color option
+   - Color option is linked with the Color product metafield (`shopify.color-pattern` metaobjects store swatch data such as hex codes, patterns, etc)
-   - Each variant has custom metafields storing colorway-specific images
+   - Each variant has custom metafield called `images` storing colorway-specific images (`variant.metafields.custom.images`)
-   - Uses a dedicated `shopify.color-pattern` metaobject to manage swatch colors and patterns
-   - Best suited for products with limited color variations
+   - Best suited for products with limited color variations and product media as Shopify has limits on the number of variants and product media
-   - Maintains all colorways within a single product for simpler inventory management

 2. **Solution 2: Product Colorways**
    - Colorways are implemented as separate but related Shopify products
-   - Products are associated using a shared tag system (e.g., `sid:123`)
+   - Products are associated using a shared tag system (e.g., `sid:123`, `style-id:123` or `product-group:123`)
-   - Each product maintains its own inventory, media (images, videos, 3D models), url, tags, status, description, and metadata
+   - Each product maintains its own inventory, media (images, videos, 3D models), url, tags, status, state, description, and metadata
-   - Highly scalable approach that simplifies product management
+   - Highly scalable approach that simplifies product/colorway management
    - Automated relationship management via Shopify Flow (e.g., `flow/set-colorways-metafields.flow`)
    - Ideal for products with extensive colorway options
    - Enables independent tracking of colorway-specific analytics and state